 Less common types of skin cancer

-Other types of skin cancer are much less common than basal and squamous cell cancers and are treated differently.
+Other types of skin cancer are much less common and are treated differently.
 These include:

 - Merkel cell carcinoma

 - Kaposi sarcoma